tomkerkhove/azure-autoscaling-toolbox/README.md

 ![](media/logo/Logo-Round-Full.png)

-A toolbox to leverage observability for autoscaling in Microsoft Azure.
+A toolbox to leverage production-grade autoscaling in Microsoft Azure. 🧰

 ## Overview